 A lease agreement is a legally binding contract that cannot be broken before it expires.
 This is because breaking a lease agreement may have serious consequences.
 Therefore, always try your best to avoid breaking a lease until it becomes the only alternative for you.
 This is because you may have to face a civil suit, a credit judgment, and problems in entering into a new lease.
 Always try to break your lease with little or no loss to your credit.
 You can handle the situation tactfully and follow the below procedure to avoid loss.

 Check for Breach of a Lease

 As lease is a legally binding contract and owes obligations to both the parties, failure to fulfill any of the terms will be a breach of the lease.
 You can break the lease agreement if the landlord or the owner of the property fails to maintain it according to the agreed terms in the lease agreement.
-This is because maintenance of the property is the duty of the owner in a lease agreement.
+This is because the maintenance of the property is the duty of the owner in a lease agreement.
 And, failure to keep rentals in good condition comes under the breach of contract.
 You can break the lease and will have to save copies of all correspondence with the owner of the property for avoiding any loss.
 Also, take pictures of the faulty equipment in the rental property.
-In case of any legal proceedings against you, you can produce those pictures and correspondence letters before the court as a proof and avoid any loss.
+In case of any legal proceedings against you, you can produce those pictures and correspondence letters before the court as proof and avoid any loss.
 A simple one-page lease agreement is also legally binding and can be challenged in court.

 Look for an Early Termination Clause in the Agreement

 An early termination clause is a clause in the lease agreement that gives an opportunity to the renter to break the contract without any damage under certain circumstances.
 Most of the lease agreement does not include this clause because the owner of the rental property does not want to facilitate the renter.
 However, the presence of this clause may save you from any damage if you want to break the lease due to any of the following reasons.

 - Medical issues with you or any of the family members.

 - Transfer to some other city.